One Pan Roasted Chicken and vegetables are super easy and oh my, delicious. My family loves this chicken and veggies dish.

 - Pat dry with a paper towel.

-- Also, pat dry the chicken thighs with paper towels.
+- Also, pat dry the chicken thighs with paper towels.8 Chicken thighs

-- Toss the potatoes, carrots, onions, and garlic cloves with the oil and seasonings in the pan first.
+- Toss the potatoes, carrots, onions, and garlic cloves with 3 T of olive oil, 1 tsp kosher salt, black pepper, and rosemary in the pan first.
 Then move the vegetables around to make room for the chicken thighs.
 Rub the chicken thighs around in the seasonings to coat.
 Make sure chicken thighs are placed skin-side up.
+Then rub the chicken skin with remaining 1 tablespoon of oil and season with the remaining salt and extra black pepper.5-6 medium Potatoes, 5-6 medium Carrots, 1 large Onion, 15-20 cloves Garlic, 1 1/2 tsp Kosher salt, 1/2 tsp Black pepper, 2 tablespoons Rosemary, 4 tbsp Olive oil

 - If the potatoes and chicken thighs are soft and easily pierced with the fork they are ready.
 If the chicken and potatoes have not browned up as much as you would like, turn the broil setting on the oven and broil for 5 minutes. (all ovens are different)